KxSystems/docs-v1/docs/cookbook/linux-production.md

 ## Back up the sym file

+The sym file is found in the root of your HDB.
-The sym file is the key to the default enums.
+It is the key to the default enums.

-!!! tip "We recommend you back up your sym file in the root of your HDB."
+!!! tip "Regularly back up the sym file _outside_ the HDB."

 ## Compression